 The improvement achieved by defining thresholds not based directly on the values of the different precipitation characteristics, but scaling them by a certain quantile of the corresponding event characteristic, a certain quantile of daily/hourly precipitation, or the mean annual precipitation is shown in Figure 5 for the daily RDI and hourly RHIR datasets.
 When searching for the event property thresholds, it seems to be irrelevant which quantile is chosen, as the TSS seems to be only slightly fluctuating around a value somewhere between the no normalisation and the mean annual precipitation lines.
 Completely different behaviour is observed for the normalisation using quantiles of hourly/daily rainfall.
-In that case, performances comparable to the other cases are achieved only for the highest quantiles, especially for hourly data (right panels in Figure 5).
+In that case, performances comparable to the other cases are achieved only for the highest quantiles, especially for absolute quantiles and for hourly data (right panels in Figure 5).
 In general, best performances are obtained with normalisation by mean annual precipitation.
-In fact, with hourly data, this level of performance can only be reached for few very high rainfall quantiles of the total rainfall (centre right in Figure 5).
-With daily data instead, performances are comparable with the mean daily precipitation and a wider range of quantiles (q > 0.4) of daily rainfall and event properties.
+In fact, with hourly data, this level of performance can only be reached/exceeded for few very high rainfall quantiles of the total rainfall (wet or absolute quantiles, centre right in Figure 5) or maximum intensity (absolute quantiles, top right in Figure 5).
+With daily data instead, performances are comparable with the mean daily precipitation over a wider range of quantiles (q > 0.4 for wet quantiles) of 290 daily rainfall and event properties.
+The performances seems to be only slightly better for the highest quantiles.